wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 1. feature_switch
 1. use utf8 (`$^H |= 0x00800000;`)
     * This setting is currently very disruptive to several major code bases.
+1. unicode_strings / bitwise / unicode_eval
+    * I would have loved to add these at 7.x but I don’t know how feasible they may be.
+Python has tried doing it for a good few years now with continuous difficulties.
+They’ve resolved to keep releasing versions of 2.x since people kept refusing to upgrade to Python 3.0.
+Python 2.7.18 is supposedly the final Python 2 release.
+In short: Subtly changing behavior of functions (which the above do) is not something to be taken lightly.
+We should discuss these.